adamisarobot/adam4ever.com/README.md

 # adam4ever.com
+_Blogging about building a blog on the blog being built._

 My personal blog project.
 A blogroject if you will.
-My intent is to blog about building a blog on the blog being built.

 ## To dos